 “You know,” she looked side-ways, a knowing look on her face, “From the movie Elf.”

-When I encountered my wife a short time later, I looked at her.
-“She’s still wanting presents from Santa.
+When I encountered my wife a short time later, I said, “She’s still wanting presents from Santa.
 Did she start on medication I am not aware of, or is she just psychotic?”

 “She just does not want to let go of her imagination.
 Do we truly want her to abandon believing in what she can’t see?”